-JAMS provides arbitration and mediation services worldwide.
-We resolve some of the world's largest, most complex and contentious disputes, utilizing JAMS Rules & Procedures as well as the rules of other domestic and international arbitral institutions.
+Founded in 1979, JAMS is the largest private provider of alternative dispute resolution (ADR) services worldwide.
+Our neutrals resolve some of the world's largest, most complex and contentious disputes, utilizing JAMS Rules & Procedures as well as the rules of other domestic and international arbitral institutions.